kc-clintone/simple-chess-game-project/README.md

 ## Contributing

 Contributions to the chess library are welcome!
-If you find any issues or have suggestions for improvements, please submit them through the issue tracker on GitHub.

 ## License

 This chess library is open-source and released under the [MIT License](LICENSE).